 When asked if he thought cannabis was a performance-enhancing drug, he said, “I’m not really sure it was an advantage because I think three quarters of the field was doing the same thing.”

-As of July first, cannabis is legal in Vermont.
+As of July 1, 2018, cannabis is legal in Vermont.
 You can smoke it (in private), you can possess it (up to one ounce), you can grow it (up to two mature female plants per dwelling), but you can’t buy it, unless you have a medical card.

 According to a 2016 study from The American Journal of Addictions, marijuana is the second most widely-used drug among athletes in the United States—after alcohol.
 Some athletes, such as professional ultra-runner Avery Collins and world-class age-group triathlete and personal trainer Clifford Drusinsky, have talked openly about using cannabis edibles to train for endurance events in interviews with Men’s Journal and The New York Times.